gregchapman-dev/musicdiff/pypi_README.md

                     default this is ignored).
       -x/--exclude  one or more named details to exclude from comparison.
 Can be any of the named details accepted by -i/--include.
-      -o/--output   one or more of three output formats: text (or t) or visual (or v) or ser (or s);
-                    the default is visual). visual (or v) requests production of marked-up score PDFs; text (or t) requests production of diff-like text output; ser (or s) requests a JSON text output containing Symbolic Error Ratio information.
+      -o/--output   one or more of three output formats: text (or t) or visual (or v) or omrned (or o); the default is visual). visual (or v) requests production of marked-up score PDFs; text (or t) requests production of diff-like text output; omrned (or o) requests a JSON text output containing OMR-NED (Optical Music Recognition - Normalized Edit Distance) information.

       file1         first music score file to compare (any format music21 or converter21 can parse) file2         second music score file to compare (any format music21 or converter21 can parse)

+Alternate usage (for ML training runs):

+    python3 -m musicdiff [-h]
+                            --ml_training_evaluation
+                            --ground_truth_folder gtfolderpath
+                            --predicted_folder predfolderpath
+                            --output_folder outputfolderpath
+    other arguments:
+      -i/--include  one or more named details to include in comparison (the default is allobjects, a.k.a. decoratednotesandrests and otherobjects).
+Can be decoratednotesandrests, otherobjects, allobjects, or any combination of those and/or the following: notesandrests; the aforementioned note decorations: beams, tremolos, ornaments, articulations, ties, slurs; the other objects: signatures, directions, barlines, staffdetails, chordsymbols, ottavas, arpeggios, and lyrics; and a final few details that are not found in allobjects: style, metadata, and voicing.  voicing compares how notes are included in voices and chords (by default this is ignored).
+      -x/--exclude  one or more named details to exclude from comparison.
+Can be any of the named details accepted by -i/--include.

 musicdiff is also a package, with APIs you can call in your own code.
-There is a high-level diff() API that the command-line tool uses (that you can tweak the behavior of), and there are also lower level APIs that you can use in projects that perhaps want to do something more complicated than just visualization in PDFs or diff-like text output.
+There is a high-level diff() and diff_ml_training() API that the command-line tool uses (that you can tweak the behavior of), and there are also lower level APIs that you can use in projects that perhaps want to do something more complicated than just visualization in PDFs or diff-like text output.

 ## Documentation
 You can find the musicdiff API documentation [here](https://gregchapman-dev.github.io/musicdiff).